jsailo/notes/blog/about-me.md

 Since you're here, let's start with the usual.

-I'm a Technical Writer based in Delhi with over 17 years of writing technical documentation.
-Over this perod I have written documentation for products whose domains range from Telecom, RPA, ATM/POS transactions management, ERP, CRM, enterprise mobile applications, guest facing technologies, and embedded systems.
-Blue chip companies I have written documentation for include, HP, Microsoft, and NCR Teradata.
+Technical Writer based in Delhi with over 17 years of writing technical documentation.
+Has written documentation for software and hardware products whose domains range from Telecom, RPA, ATM/POS transactions management, ERP, CRM, enterprise mobile applications, guest facing technologies, and embedded systems.
+Has written documentation for blue chip companies that include, HP, Microsoft, and NCR Teradata.

 No ideologies.
-Don't preach.
-Nor try to force my beliefs into others.
+Doesn't preach.
+Nor tries to force beliefs on to others.

-He, Him, His.
-Love is love 🌈

-In my free time, I dabble with photography, my Fediverse instance, or watch historical documentaries.
-I also read - when time permits.
+Dabbles with photography, his Fediverse instance, or watches historical documentaries.
+Also reads - when time permits.

 As for my background, I'm a [Mizo](https://en.wikipedia.org/wiki/Mizo_people) but have lived all my life in Delhi.